Compression via Pre-trained Transformers: A Study on Byte-Level Multimodal Data: Methods

 \paragraph{Evaluation}

 To evaluate performance, we compute the compression ratio (lower is better):

 which accounts for the model size and is equivalent to the ``adjusted compression rate'' of \citet{deletang2024language}.
-We always evaluate on $1$GB of out-of-distribution data, \ie $\mathrm{size~of~uncompressed~data} = 1\mathrm{GB}$.
-As \citet{deletang2024language}, we compute the size of the compressor by encoding the model weights with \texttt{float16} (2 bytes per parameter) since this level of quantization does not significantly affect performance~\citep{tao2022compression} and is standard for model inference.
+We always evaluate on $1$GB of out-of-distribution data, \ie $|\mathrm{uncompressed~data}| = 1\mathrm{GB}$.
+Like \citet{deletang2024language}, we compute the size of the compressor by encoding the model weights with \texttt{float16} (2 bytes per parameter) since this level of quantization has little impact on performance~\citep{tao2022compression} and is standard for model inference.
 As a result, our model sizes range from $0.8$MB to $40.3$MB.
-Note that, similar to \citet{deletang2024language}, we do not compress the model parameters, since naive approaches (\eg compressing them with gzip) do not significantly decrease the model size (only by around $7$\%, which corresponds to a decrease in compression ratio of only $0.002821$ for our largest model).
-However, as a result, the compression ratio we report is technically an upper bound, which could be improved by (losslessly) compressing the parameters (though with limited room for improvement in our regime, even in the best case).
+Note that, similar to \citet{deletang2024language}, we do not compress the model parameters, since naive approaches (\eg compressing them with gzip) barely decrease the model size (only by around $7$\%, which corresponds to a decrease in compression ratio of only $0.002821$ for our largest model).
+However, as a result, the compression ratio we report is an upper bound, which could be improved by (losslessly) compressing the parameters (though with limited room for improvement in our regime, even in the best case).

 \paragraph{Training Datasets}